Correspondence theorems for tropical curves I

+In this subsection we give several examples which will be of interest and related to the general theory developed in this paper. \begin{example} Here we consider an example of a tropical curve of higher genus, in which a situation where \begin{itemize} \item Assumption A does not hold and \item highly degenerate tropical curves inevitably appear as a general member of the set of smoothable tropical curves \end{itemize} happens.
+Namely, consider the following Figure \ref{fig:highdeg}.

-It is an immersed genus two superabundant curve in $\Bbb R^3$, and $\dim H$ is equal to one, where $H$ is the dual space of the obstructions.
+It is an immersed superabundant tropical curve of genus two in $\Bbb R^3$, and $\dim H$ is equal to one, where $H$ is the dual space of obstructions.
 The obstruction is localized at the loop on the left, drawn by bold lines.
-The loop on the right is, as a genus one tropical curve, non-superabundant.
-Assume that the integral length of the edge $E_2$ is twice of that of $E_1$.
-Since the loop containing $E_i$ is non-superabundant (and it has only four edges), one sees that this ratio of the integral lengths of $E_2$ and $E_1$ does not change when we deform the tropical curve.
+The loop on the right is, seen as a tropical curve of genus one, regular.
+Assume that the integral length of the edge $E_2$ is twice as long as that of $E_1$ and the weights of these edges are the same.
+Since the loop containing $E_i$ is regular (and it has only four edges), one sees that the ratio of the integral lengths of $E_2$ and $E_1$ does not change when we deform the tropical curve.

 Consider a condition for the smoothability of this tropical curve.
-Although it is not genus one, we can calculate the obstruction as in the calculation in this section, and it is easy to see that, for the vanishing of the obstruction, the integral lengths of the edges $E_1$ and $E_2$ should be equal.
+Although it is not of genus one, we can calculate the obstruction as in the calculation in the previous subsections, and it is easy to see that, for the vanishing of the obstruction, the integral lengths of the edges $E_1$ and $E_2$ should be equal.
 However, according to the above observation, it only happens when both $E_1$ and $E_2$ are contracted.
-This already breaks Assumption A. Moreover, it is easy to see that when the edge $E_1$ or $E_2$ is contracted, the whole loop must be contracted.
-Thus, for higher genus curves, when we try to remove Assumption A, we cannot moderately weaken it, but we have to consider much more general situations.\\
+Moreover, it is easy to see that when the edge $E_1$ or $E_2$ is contracted, the whole loop must be contracted.

-Due to Lemma \ref{highvalence}, we formulate the generalization of Theorem \ref{thm:immersive} only for $(\Gamma, h)$ with at most four-valent vertices.
-It is straightforward to extend it to more general genus one curves (at least when $(\Gamma, h)$ satisfies Assumption A).